-As important as the day has become, we often overlook the drinks to complement those tasty dishes.
-Your Thanksgiving Day drink menu does not have to stop at the dinner table, either.
-From a morning of parade watching to the many football games or getting cozy for a family movie, there are many great drinks that can keep the festive mood throughout the day.
+Your Thanksgiving drink menu does not have to stop at the feast, either.
+From a morning of parade watching to an evening of football games or a family movie, there are many impressive drinks that will keep the festive mood going all day long.

 Enjoying a good breakfast on Thanksgiving Day, then sitting down to watch the Macy's Thanksgiving Day Parade is a tradition for many families.
-It is the perfect opportunity to relax before a day packed with family and cooking.
-There are a few drinks that are perfect for the time before that rush begins.
+It's the perfect opportunity to sit down and relax before the holiday rush begins with a great drink.

 Comforting Hot Chocolate

 Start Thanksgiving Day off right with a warm drink that also has kid appeal.
-That means a cup of steaming hot chocolate and we're not talking about the just-add-water cocoa, either.
+A cup of steaming hot chocolate is a great choice and we're not talking about that just-add-water cocoa, either.

-Real hot chocolate is a fantastic indulgence, it's rich, creamy, and the ultimate comfort drink.
+Real hot chocolate is a fantastic indulgence because it's rich, creamy, and the ultimate comfort drink.
 Since this is a special day, why not explore a new hot chocolate recipe?
-From the spiced Mexican hot chocolate to the luscious Viennese recipe, there are many delicious variations on this favorite drink.
-You'll even find a few that toss in an adults-only twist.
+From spiced Mexican hot chocolate to the luscious Viennese recipe, there are many gratifying variations on this favorite drink.

 The sweet sunrise is a simple way to cheer up your morning OJ.
-It is, basically, a tequila sunrise, hold the tequila.
-Grenadine gives the tart citrus a nice contrast and the sunrise effect makes any day a little brighter.
+Basically, it's, a tequila sunrise, hold the tequila.
+Grenadine gives the tart citrus a sweet contrast and the sunrise effect makes the day a little brighter.